cube3power/atsd/installation/cloudera.md

 Otherwise, you need to allow the newly created `axibase` principal to access HBase using one of the following options:

-1. Add the `axibase` principal to the HBase superusers via HBase Configuration.
+1. Add the `axibase` principal to the HBase super users via HBase Configuration.

 > Don't forget to deploy updated configuration and restart HBase.